vippsas/vipps-developers/vipps-getting-started.md

 }
 ```

-After obtaining the ac cess token (JWT), it is then used for the "real" calls
+After obtaining the access token (JWT), it is then used for the "real" calls
 to the API, with the `Bearer` keyword (an example with the optional
 `Vipps-*` HTTP headers):

 ```http
 Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1Ni <snip>